scipper15/tablesoccer.rocks/readme.md

 ## Usage

-By default a user `info@mitkickzentrale.de` is created.
+By default, a user `info@mitkickzentrale.de` is created.
 Password for development is `1234`.
 This behavior can be changed in `init_db.py`.
 As of today this project is still built up.
-So many features are not yet implemented but may be added in future releases.
+Many features are not yet implemented but may be added in future releases.

 ## License